gshipley/enterprise_training/AdminTraining.md

 	$ git add .
 	$ git commit -am “Add installation instructions”

-Now we need to push these changes to the github repository which is the main location of the quick start we are creating.
+Now we need to push these changes to the github repository we created:

 	$ git push -u github master